Hero Background

 2. Conduct Regular Assessments

 Require periodic cybersecurity assessments or self-attestation processes for suppliers.
-At CMMC Level 2, some contractors will be allowed to self-attest, but others will require third-party assessment.
+Under the Final Rule, solicitations now specify whether a Level 2 requirement involves a self-assessment or a third-party C3PAO assessment.
 The distinction depends on whether the contract involves prioritized acquisitions and will be determined by the contract officer.
 Use standardized questionnaires aligned with NIST and CMMC frameworks.

 3. Provide Training and Support